trivago/chapi/README.md

 You can run chapi also in a docker container.
 You will find the laster releases under [dockerhub](https://hub.docker.com/r/msiebeneicher/chapi-client/).

-### Prepare a parameters file for docker
+### Prepare a config file for docker

-Create a `parameters_docker.yml` file with the following content:
+Create a `.chapiconfig_docker` file with the following content:

 ```yaml
 profiles: